-The System Restore feature in Windows 10 is designed to automatically Create System Restore Point, whenever a System change is detected on your computer.
+The System Protection feature in Windows 10 is designed to automatically Create System Restore Points, whenever a System change is detected on your computer.

 1. Open the File Explore on your computer.

-2. On the File Explorer screen, right-click on This PC and click on Properties.
+2. On the File Explorer screen, right-click on This PC and select Properties in the contextual menu.

 3. On System properties screen, click on System Protection link located in the left pane.